 Nara National Museum

-Built in 1895, the National Museum is the city’s most famous museum and houses numerous significant works of art, particularly of the Nara period of the 8th century.
-In addition to periodic temporary displays of exhibits selected from the museum’s massive reserves, its permanent collection includes several galleries dedicated to archaeological finds, as well as beautiful exhibitions of sculpture, paintings, and calligraphy.
-Of particular interest for those who have visited the city’s many beautiful temples are its collections of essential religious items, including numerous Buddhist statues and paintings.
+Built in 1895, the National Museum is the city’s most famous museum and houses numerous significant works of art.
+The most famous one of the Nara period of the 8th century.
+Permanent collection includes several galleries dedicated to archaeological finds.
+As well as beautiful exhibitions of sculpture, paintings, and calligraphy.
+I would suggest collections of essential religious items, including numerous Buddhist statues and paintings.
 English language guides are available.
-If art is your thing, you may also want to visit the Nara Prefecture Museum of Art, located in Nara Koen Park.
+If you are a big fan of museums like i am, you should visit the Nara Prefecture Museum of Art, located in Nara Koen Park.
 You can enjoy a variety of permanent displays of traditional Japanese art forms and regularly scheduled exhibitions of art from across the globe.

 Address: 50 Noboriōji-chō, Nara, Nara Prefecture 630-8213